Five Tips To Help Your Yard Survive The Summer

 - Consider Native Plants

 Your best chance to have a yard that flourishes in your climate is to choose plants with a reputation for survival.
 Visit your local nursery to find plants that thrive in the weather in your area.
-Choosing plants based on what catches your eye rather than maintenance needs could have you struggling year round.
+Choosing plants based on what catches your eye rather than maintenance needs could have you struggling year-round.

 - Don’t Wait

 If you’re looking for greener grasses in a new home, consider Open Mortgage for your lending needs.
-Call 512-492-3300 to speak one of our specialists today.